kkremitzki/kkremitzki.github.io/blog/gsoc-week-3-recap/index.rst

 .. description:
 .. type: text

-topics for post
-testing status overview (pictures) bug discovery and working on it attachment editor discussion sketcher API

-error
-Unhandled Base::Exception caught in GUIApplication::notify.
-The error message is: Rotation axis must not be perpendicular with the sketch plane

 Howdy!
 I wasn't sure of the best way to represent my progress thus far, but I figure a table is an alright way to summarize.

 +----------------------------------+-----------------------------+-----------+-----------------------------+